 Dr. Brandt has organized two international conferences on “Exploring the Mind through Music” and co-authored a paper on music and early language acquisition in the journal Frontiers.
 He is currently pursuing several research projects in music and cognition and serves on the Advisory Board for Methodist Hospital’s Center for Performing Arts Medicine.
 Dr. Brandt is the author of an innovative, free web-based music appreciation course called “Sound Reasoning” (www.soundreasoning.org), created for the Connexions Project.
 “Sound Reasoning” was awarded an Access to Artistic Excellence Grant from the National Endowment for the Arts.

-Dr. Brandt is an Associate Professor of Composition at the Shepherd School of Music.
+Dr. Brandt is an Associate Professor of Composition at Rice University’s Shepherd School of Music.
 He was awarded the University’s George R. Brown Award for Superior Teaching in 2007 and the Phi Beta Kappa Teaching Prize in 2001.
-Previously, he held visiting positions at Harvard University, Tufts University and Massachusetts Institute of Technology.